 What House Types Were There During The Medieval Period?

 During medieval times, there were various types of houses depending on the social classes.
-They ranged from castles, manor to the peasants and serf homes.
+They ranged from castles, and manors to peasant’s and serf homes.
 They had the following features;

 Medieval Castles

-Medieval castles were huge and mostly made of stones.
-Inside the castle, there were staircases, hallways, bedrooms, storerooms, knights’ barracks, a chapel, a gatehouse, and priveys.
+Medieval castles were huge and mostly made of stone.
+Inside the castle, there were staircases, hallways, bedrooms, storerooms, knights’ barracks, a chapel, a gatehouse, and prices.
 Despite being large, drafty, and fancy, they were also cold and very dusty.

 Medieval Manors